jpmorgan-payments/online-payments/README.md

 4. Open a browser and navigate to the locally deployed app using the URL provided in the command line.
 Usually `localhost:3000`.

-You have deployed the showcase Embedded Banking app.
+You have deployed the showcase Online Payments app.
 Follow the onscreen instructions to explore the banking functionality available.